Jens Toornstra: ADO Den Haag

 In the summer of 2009 Toornstra came to ADO Den Haag with a contract until July 2012.
 He made his debut in the 3–0 victory against Willem II.
 Soon, he became first team player for ADO and quickly gained interests from AZ, FC Twente and Roda JC.
 Toornstra signed a new improved contract on 4 July that same year until the summer of 2013.

 In the 2010–11 season Toornstra received the jersey number 7, last worn by Karim Soltani who moved to Iraklis Thessaloniki F.C.
 He scored his first goal for ADO Den Haag in January against Excelsior after missing not a single game.
 On 26 May 2011, He scored a hat-trick against Groningen in the first leg of their Europa League semi-final.
 His goals helped Den Haag to a 5–1 lead on aggregate.

 Utrecht

 At the end of the winter transfer window, Toornstra signed with FC Utrecht.
 He grew out to be one of the important players.

 Feyenoord

 On 25 August 2014, Toornstra made a transfer to Feyenoord for a fee of €3.5 million.
 He signed a four-year deal.

 On 22 April 2018, he scored as Feyenoord won the 2017–18 KNVB Cup final 3–0 against AZ Alkmaar.

+Utrecht

+On 23 August 2022, he returned to his old club FC Utrecht on a free transfer.